If you’ve visited my blog before or follow me on Instagram, you’ve probably figured out by now that I’m a total sucker for fun, colorful kids’ spaces.

 Those chairs.
 And those pillows.
 And all the fun colors!
 Please promise me you’ll go check out ALL the photos of this adorable space.

 While we’re on the subject of super cute playrooms created with lots of items from Target’s Pillowfort collection, please look at this lovely spot created by Kristin Jackson.
-I love the bench seat, and you can’t go wrong with vertical storage and those crates!
+I love the bench seat — especially the “We All Scream for Ice Cream” throw pillow — and you can’t go wrong with vertical storage and those crates!
 Such a good way to keep the space tidy and organized.